Marguerite Thibert: Personal life

 Marguerite Thibert was born on 31 January 1886.
 She was born at home, in Chalon-sur-Saône, France, into a religious family which, in 1806, established the congregation of the Sisters of St. Joseph of Cluny Abbey located in Saône-et-Loire, France.
 However, she later distanced herself from the church.
 She was the second of four siblings, born after Elise and before Marie and Pierre.
 Thibert did not like sharing many details about her private and personal life; many of the things historians know today are thanks to letters Thibert exchanged with friends, family and acquaintances.

 In 1912, she married George Thibert, and in the following year, the newlyweds welcomed their one and only daughter.
 The couple was only married for three years until George's death of tuberculosis in 1915.
-Thibert lived another 67 years before she past away in 1982 at the age of 96.
+Thibert lived another 67 years before she died in 1982 at the age of 96.

 Throughout her career, Thibert travelled around the world, including extensive travels in Africa, Asia, Europe, Latin America, Canada and the United States.
 During World War II in particular, she spent time working for the International Labour Organization in Montreal, forcing her to leave her mother, daughter and grandchildren in France.
 However, her departure was delayed due to the birth of her grandson.

 Thibert spoke five languages (French, German, Italian, English and Spanish) which allowed her to actively engage with international key figures at the time, including the American Secretary of Labour Frances Perkins, Eleanor Roosevelt, Mexico's first female ambassador Palma Guillén and Sun Yat-sen's widow.
 Despite the vast amount of travel Thibert embarked on, she maintained close connections with her sister Marie and the rest of her family throughout her life.